-Statement on MCB Diversity, Equity, and Inclusion Committee
+Molecular and Cell Biology Statement on Diversity, Equity, and Inclusion

 The goals of MCB’s Diversity, Equity, and Inclusion Committee include advising departmental leadership on ways to promote, support, and increase diversity in MCB.
 We stand by the MCB mission statement: